-As per the WHO the Definition for the Health - "It is a state of complete physical, mental and social well being and not merely the absence of disease or infirmity", and India suggested to add spirituality as mind body and spirit go together and without spiritual wellbeing the health will be incomplete.
+As per the WHO the Definition for the Health - "It is a state of complete physical, mental and social well being and not merely the absence of disease or infirmity", and India suggested to add

 The book has been written based on the evidence that it explored the religious practises like meditation, yoga by studying the physical (chemical) changes while practising and praying.
 Observations and results are just as any other clinical trials for pharmaceutical drug.